charlesrroberts/Free-Music-Archive-Analysis/index.md

 <script type='text/javascript' src='https://prod-ca-a.online.tableau.com/javascripts/api/viz_v1.js'></script><div class='tableauPlaceholder' style='width: 980px; height: 986px;'><object class='tableauViz' width='980' height='986' style='display:none;'><param name='host_url' value='https%3A%2F%2Fprod-ca-a.online.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='&#47;t&#47;charlesroberts' /><param name='name' value='Book1&#47;Dashboard6' /><param name='tabs' value='no' /><param name='toolbar' value='no' /><param name='showAppBanner' value='false' /></object></div>

-The above bar chart shows that Podington Bear is ranked the highest because they have 40 albums with 6,356,117 album track listens.
+The above dot strip plot shows that Podington Bear is ranked the highest because they have 40 albums with 6,356,117 album track listens.
 If we’re looking at individual albums, we can clearly see that the Nameless: Hacker RPG Soundtrack by BoxCat Games is a very popular album with 1,533,769 listens; it should be noted that the album is a soundtrack by independent video game developer BoxCat Games, but it is impressive to that many listens.
 Chris Zabriskie has the most popular album, by an individual artist, called Cylinders with 1,363,291 listens.

 ## What is the most popular song on the Free Music Archive?